magnusrodseth/disaster-tweets/assignment-2/README.md

 **Evaluation:**

 Use the trained Random Forest model to classify tweets in the test set.
 Evaluate the model's performance using F1-score.

-### Justification

-Word2Vec captures the semantic meaning of a word by representing it based on the context the word appears.
-The assumption is that words with similar meanings appear in similar contexts.
-This means words with similar meanings will have embeddings that are close in the vector space.

-**Simplicity:**

-Both Word2Vec and Random Forest are relatively simple models that are easy to implement and interpret.
-This makes the pipeline possible for us to actually understand.

-We considered these alternatives to Word2Vec:
-- Glove
-- FastText
-- Universal Sentence Encoder by Google

-FastText generates embeddings for subwords, so even if a word hasn't been seen during training, it can create a representation for it based on its subwords.
-This feature can be particularly useful for tweets, which often have misspellings, abbreviations, and neologisms.

-However, we found Word2Vec to be the simplest and most intuitive approach.
-If we find that Word2Vec doesn't perform well, we can consider using FastText instead.

-For the classifier, we considered using XGBoost or a neural network with x layers.
-However, we want to start with a simple model like Random Forest and then move on to more complex models if necessary.

-In the end, we considered using BERT for the whole pipeline.
-This would probably result in very good scores using BERTs transfer learning structure.
-However, we found the transformer architecture and attention mechanism very complex to understand.
-Altough it is easy to implement a solution applying a small BERT model in code, we would not be able to understand how it works.

-Random Forest inherently has mechanisms (like bootstrapping and feature randomness) that can reduce the risk of overfitting, especially when dealing with high-dimensional data like Word2Vec embeddings.

-Potential Improvements / Alternatives
-BERT and its Variants:

-As previously mentioned, BERT, along with its variants like DistilBERT and RoBERTa, can offer state-of-the-art performance in text classification tasks.
-By fine-tuning a pre-trained BERT model on our dataset, we might achieve better accuracy than Word2Vec + Random Forest.
-Combining Multiple Embeddings:

-Instead of just relying on Word2Vec, combining embeddings from multiple sources (e.g., FastText, GloVe) might enhance the feature set for the classifier.
-Deep Learning Models:

-Neural network architectures, especially recurrent (like LSTMs) or transformer-based models, can handle sequential data like tweets more effectively.
-Coupling Word2Vec with a neural network might further improve performance.
-Ensemble Methods:

-Instead of just using Random Forest, an ensemble of multiple classifiers might yield better results.
-Methods like stacking can be explored to combine predictions from various models.

-### Advanced Modelling Technique

-The advanced modelling technique we have chosen is transfer learning using the BERT model.
-BERT, or Bidirectional Encoder Representations from Transformers, is a family of deep learning language models developed by Google.
-BERT is a pre-trained model that can be fine-tuned for specific tasks, i.e. transfer learning.
-In our case, the knowledge gained from pre-training BERT on vast amounts of unlabeled text for a different source task can be transferred to the target task of classifying disaster-related tweets.

-### Pipeline Design

-1. Importing data

-We will import the data like in our current pipeline.

-2. Preprocessing the data

-BERT does some preprocessing of the data itself.
-However, we will still do some preprocessing spesific to the domain of tweets.
-We will remove links, line breaks, extra spaces, special characters and punctuation.

-When we have the data preprocessed, we will use the BERT model to extract features from the text data.
-First we will load a pre-trained BERT classifier, configured to classify text into two classes.

-The next step of the pipeline is fine tuning the model on our dataset.

-In the final step of the pipeline, we will use the fine-tuned BERT model to classify the tweets in the test set.

-### Justification
-1. Bidirectional Contextual Understanding:
-Traditional models like LSTM and GRU read text sequentially, either from left to right or right to left.
-In contrast, BERT comprehensively analyzes text bidirectionally, ensuring it captures context from both directions.

-Tweets, due to their brevity, often contain condensed information where the context of a single word can be influenced by words both before and after it.
-BERT's bidirectional approach ensures nuanced understanding, making it especially suitable for tweet classification.

-2. Proven Performance Across Diverse NLP Tasks:
-Since its introduction, BERT has consistently set benchmark performances on various NLP challenges, ranging from question answering to sentiment analysis.

-The wide-ranging success of BERT on different tasks suggests its adaptability and robustness.
-By selecting BERT, we're leveraging a model with a proven track record, increasing our chances of achieving high accuracy on our specific task of classifying disaster-related tweets.

-3. Transfer Learning and Pre-training Advantages:
-BERT is pre-trained on vast amounts of text data, learning a wealth of language patterns, structures, and nuances.
-This pre-trained knowledge can be fine-tuned on a smaller, task-specific dataset, making the model training faster and potentially more accurate.

-BERT's capability to transfer knowledge from its extensive pre-training to our specific task can lead to strong performance even with only our limited training data.

-4. BERT's Versatility:
-Description: BERT isn't just a one-size-fits-all model.
-It has various versions tailored to different needs, from smaller, faster models like DistilBERT to more extensive, potentially more accurate versions like RoBERTa.

-The flexibility in choosing a BERT variant allows us to strike a balance between computational efficiency and model performance.
-For instance, if we need faster predictions (e.g., in a real-time monitoring system), we might opt for DistilBERT.
-If we seek higher accuracy and have the computational resources, RoBERTa could be the choice.

-### Potential improvements / alternatives
-BERT isn't just a one-size-fits-all model.
-It has various versions tailored to different needs, from smaller, faster models like DistilBERT to more extensive, potentially more accurate versions like RoBERTa.

-The flexibility in choosing a BERT variant allows us to strike a balance between computational efficiency and model performance.
-For instance, if we need faster predictions (e.g., in a real-time monitoring system), we might opt for DistilBERT.
-If we seek higher accuracy and have the computational resources, RoBERTa could be the choice.